codenvibes/CS/03 RECONNAISSANCE & ENUMERATION/WEB_ENUMERATION/THM - 08. SUBDOMAIN ENUMERATION.md

 ## 1. Brief

-Subdomain enumeration is the process of finding valid subdomains for a domain, but why do we do this?
-We do this to expand our attack surface to try and discover more potential points of vulnerability.
+==DEF-Subdomain enumeration is the process of finding valid subdomains for a domain, but why do we do this?
+We do this to expand our attack surface to try and discover more potential points of vulnerability.==

 We will explore three different subdomain enumeration methods: Brute Force, OSINT (Open-Source Intelligence) and Virtual Host.